Louise Richardson: Reducing political polarization

+Libraries and trusted public institutions

+In 2024, Richardson announced that the foundation will return to it Carnegie library roots by supporting free, public libraries, including the hundreds of libraries constructed by Andrew Carnegie in the 1880s through early 20th century.
+Richardson told the Chronicle of Philanthropy, “Having a place that is completely nonpartisan, completely unassociated with any political perspective is critically important.”

 Research

-Richardson is the author of What Terrorists Want, an account of terrorism written after the September 11 attacks.
-Other publications include When Allies Differ: Anglo-American Relations in the Suez and Falkland Crises, The Roots of Terrorism (ed) and Democracy and Counterterrorism: Lessons from the Past (co-edited with Robert Art).
+Richardson is the author of What Terrorists Want: Understanding the Enemy, Containing the Threat, an account of terrorism written after the September 11 attacks.
+Other publications include When Allies Differ: Anglo-American Relations in the Suez and Falkland Crises; The Roots of Terrorism (ed); and Democracy and Counterterrorism: Lessons from the Past (co-edited with Robert Art).
 She has also published many journal articles, book chapters, and reviews on the subject of terrorism.